Terms & Conditions

 - 11.2 Summary of your legal rights.
 We are under a legal duty to supply goods that are in conformity with this contract.
 See the box below for a summary of your key legal rights in relation to the goods.
 Nothing in these terms will affect your legal rights.

 Summary of your key legal rights

-If your goods is digital content, for example [a mobile phone app or a subscription to a music streaming service], the Consumer Rights Act 2015 says digital content must be as described, fit for purpose and of satisfactory quality:
+If your goods is digital content, the Consumer Rights Act 2015 says digital content must be as described, fit for purpose and of satisfactory quality:

 - 11.3 Your obligation to return rejected goods.
 If you wish to exercise your legal rights to reject goods you must either return them in person to where you bought them, post them back to us or (if they are not suitable for posting) allow us to collect them from you.
 We will pay the costs of postage or collection.
 Please contact us using any of the methods detailed on our contact us page.

 - 12.1 Where to find the price for the goods.
 The price of the goods (which includes VAT) will be the price indicated on the order pages when you placed your order.
 We take all reasonable care to ensure that the price of goods advised to you is correct.
 However please see clause 12.3 for what happens if we discover an error in the price of the goods you order.

 - 12.2 We will pass on changes in the rate of VAT.
 If the rate of VAT changes between your order date and the date we supply the goods, we will adjust the rate of VAT that you pay, unless you have already paid for the goods in full before the change in the rate of VAT takes effect.